You’ve heard about it.

-This is unbelievable, but designer who had been hired to redesign the site had not bothered to submit a sitemap!
+This is unbelievable, but the designer who had been hired to redesign the site had not bothered to submit a sitemap!

 Unfortunately, this is not uncommon.
-I’ve found that web designers are often focused on the design, which of course is important, but don’t pay too much attention on what’s needed to get traffic to the site.
+I’ve found that web designers are often focused on the design, which of course is important, but don’t pay too much attention to what’s needed to get traffic to the site.